On a Subposet of the Tamari Lattice: The ParseWords Function for the Comb Poset

 One then immediately has that $\PW(T_1\wedge T_2,T_1 \vee T_2)\subset \PW(T_1,T_2)$.

 All that remains is to show inclusion the other way.
 Suppose the theorem holds for trees with $k<n$ leaves.
+Without loss of generality, one may assume that $T_1 \wedge T_2=\RCT{n}$ by making repeated leaf reductions in $T_1$ and $T_2$.
 There are two cases: \begin{enumerate} \item Suppose $T_1$ and $T_2$ share a leaf reduction at, say, $i$.
 Then $T_1\wedge T_2$ and $T_1 \vee T_2$ must also share this leaf reduction.
 Then,